A-N-Ulab/OTSI-cyberpet/README.md

 <img width="400" src="https://github.com/A-N-Ulab/OTSI-cyberpet/assets/131162335/06644cf0-b99a-4477-9333-134a14bbfa56">
 Set those two variables to WiFi network (ssid and password) that you always want to connect to, your *__home wifi__*
 After that you are ready to upload code to your heltec or from now your own Otsi cyberpet

+### Usage
+To go to main many or chose any option press enoder button, button number 1 is a return, everything else will be descibed on otsi itself.
+To charge Otsi use port on the top.
+To program Otsi use USB cable.
+NEVER PLUG IN OTSI TO USB WHEN POWER SWITCH IS TURNED ON